Skip to main content

 Questions to answer:

-• is the group still preparing a proposal, waiting on review, or already operating inside milestone delivery
+• is the student still in group formation, waiting for group approval, preparing a proposal, or already operating inside milestone delivery

 • which milestone or submission is active right now